gtielke/rpi-mecanum-robot/README.md

 ## Requirements
 Software to control a 4-wheel mecanum robot.
 Based on a Raspberry Pi (such as Raspberry Pi Pico W) with two pairs of TB6612FNG motor drivers.
 Uses keypad controls, also compatible with AntiMicroX or QJoyPad for gamepad control.
 A graphical version using Pygame Zero is also included.

 The new Bookworm version of Raspberry Pi OS is NOT compatible with this install.
-Load the "Legacy" Bullseye version of the OS.
+It works if you download the "Legacy" Bullseye version of the OS.

 ## Install and run
 Download the file mecanum.py.
 It is recommended that this is installed in /opt/mecanum